lfwolfe/demo/README.md

 # GIT

-Notes that help to simplify
-Head points to last commit unless you move it
+Head points to last commit unless you move it.
-Branches are just labels of timeline
+Tons of commits and some branching here if you want to play with the commits and move head around.

 ### Basics